lindseygreenhill/Gov1347/polls.md

 Model 2 predicts the election state-by-state -- it says that **Biden will win the election with 377 electoral votes** and **Trump will lose the election with 161 electoral votes**.
 See the map below for results.

+*Note:* Unfortunately there is not polling data available for all states in 2020.
+The states without data are Illinois, Nebraska, Rhode Island, South Dakota, Vermont, Wyoming, and DC.
+Fortunately, none of these states are expected to have tight races or be swing states, so it should be safe to use results from 2016 as a proxy for results for 2020.

 ![map](Gov1347-master/figures/polls_mod_prediction_map.png)

 > - The state-by-state model presents unexpected results in some states that